conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 When using `scm` and `auto` mode, after calling to `conan create` the information in the `scm` dictionary is evaluated and written in the *conanfile.py* that is stored in the package.
-That can be problematic when you want to get the credentials from the environment because the environment variable you are trying to get will be evaluated and stored in the packaged *conanfile.py* as well.
+That can be problematic when you want to get the credentials from the environment, because the environment variable you are trying to get will be evaluated and stored in the packaged *conanfile.py* as well.
 Let's see an example: